jvprosser/CDE-Iceberg-demo/README.md

 **What is Apache Iceberg?**
 >Apache Iceberg is a new open table format targeted for petabyte-scale analytic datasets.

 >Developers love it because it supports ACID transactions, Time Travel, Rollback, and in-place schema evolution.
+Keep in mind that "ACID" is datalake ACID not OLTP ACID - for rapid row updates use Kudu

 >Architects love it because it supports streaming and batch ingestion, multi-and hybrid cloud deployments, it's open source, and also engine agnostic.